 A Monastery Takes Shape

-In July this year Ajahn Jayanto and Ajahn Anando, two monks from Amaravati Buddhist Monastery, as well as Tan Saddhammo, a monk from Wat Pah Nanachat, plan to take up residence on part of the property in Temple, NH which we hope can be purchased as a site for a monastery in the tradition of Ajahn Chah and Ajahn Sumedho.
+In July this year Ajahn Jayanto and Ajahn Anando, two monks from Amaravati Buddhist Monastery, as well as Tan Saddhammo, a monk from Wat Pah Nanachat, took up residence on part of the property in Temple, NH which supporters hope can be purchased as a site for a monastery in the tradition of Ajahn Chah and Ajahn Sumedho.

 UPDATE: Please see the recent announcement for current news. >